diyscif/diyscif/scif-thesis.md

 34]](images/din4109-1.png){height=50%}

-In accordance with the above scheme, floors and ceilings must also be constructed with sound attenuation in mind to insure adequate system-level performance.
+In accordance with the above scheme, floors and ceilings must also be constructed with sound attenuation in mind to ensure adequate system-level performance.
 Both longitudional sound attenuation $R_{L,w}$ and direct sound attenuation $R_w$ should offer adequate protection of escaping sound waves.
 In general, a designer should seek to constuct floors and ceilings as rigid and